RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 ## `generate`

 Use the `generate` command to generate the testcases specified in `generators/generators.yaml`.
-The syntax of this file is described in [generators.yaml](generators.yaml).
+The syntax of this file is described in [generators.md](generators.md) and [generators.yaml](generators.yaml) is an example.

 This command tries to be smart about not regenerating testcases that are up to date.
 When the generator and its invocation haven't changed, nothing will be done.